Mens Sana Monographs

-The Mens Sana Monographs is a peer-reviewed open-access monographic series of mental and physical medicine.
+The Mens Sana Monographs was a peer-reviewed open-access monographic series of mental and physical medicine.
 It is published by Medknow Publications on behalf of the Mens Sana Research Foundation.
-Every volume is also published as a book, with a separate ISBN number.
+Every volume is also published as a book, with a separate ISBN.
 The series was established in 2003 as a bimonthly publication but is now published annually since 2007.
 The editor-in-chief is Ajai R. Singh.
 Issues are dedicated to a particular theme.

 Reception

 The 2006 monograph entitled What Medicine Means to Me was reviewed by the Indian Journal of Psychiatry.
 Some editorials have been re-published elsewhere.

 Abstracting and indexing

 The series is abstracted and indexed in CAB Abstracts, EBSCO databases, Global Health, and Scopus.